santoshjoshi/camel-bindy-example/README.md

 4. Create another POJO during processing
 4. Marshal the pojo back to new file (studentResult.txt) in outbox directory after processing

+#####     Example 2
+      In This example we are processing Fixed Length Format file and exploring  Bindy Capabilities For
+a.
+Processing Fixed Length Format
+b.
+Date and number formatting, padding, trimming and alignment

 #####Setting up the Example